 This pork chili verde is DELICIOUS, y’all.
 It’s loaded with such incredible salsa verde flavor, is nice and creamy thanks to the coconut milk, and requires very little effort to bring together (hello, slow cooker meal!).

-Though this is a pork “chili” verde recipe, don’t think of it as a traditional red chili (like THIS one) that you’d be more likely to fix on a cold winter’s night — this chili variation is really different from that and truly isn’t too hot (or “wintery”) of a meal to serve year round.
+Though this is a pork “chili” verde recipe, don’t think of it as a traditional red chili (like easy homemade beef chili one) that you’d be more likely to fix on a cold winter’s night — this chili variation is really different from that and truly isn’t too hot (or “wintery”) of a meal to serve year-round.

 Pork Chili Verde Ingredients